itaru2622/bluesky-selfhost-env/README.md

 *			A	192.168.1.51
 ```

-cf. the most simple way to use the above DNS server(192.168.1.27) in temporal,<br>
+cf. The simplest way to use the above DNS server(192.168.1.27) temporaly is<br>
-add it in /etc/resolv.conf as below on all testing machines
+to add it to /etc/resolv.conf as shown below on all testing machines
-(docker host, client machines for browser)
+(docker host, client machines for browsers)

 ```
 nameserver 192.168.1.27